 When does Help-to-Buy end & what will replace it?

-The Help-to-Buy ISA will close this year to new applicants, while another popular home-buying resource – the Help-to-Buy equity loan scheme – is also ending in the near future.
+The Help-to-Buy ISA will close to new applicants after 30 November 2019, while another popular home-buying resource – the Help-to-Buy equity loan scheme – is also closing in the near future, with an end date of March 2023.
 But this double whammy for first-time buyers isn’t as bad as it looks.
 Article by Nick Green.

 When does Help-to-Buy end?